DEVELOPMENT

 Maintenance and operation costs are usually a huge issue for various logistics companies in the transportation sector.
 Imagine the average cost of unexpected maintenance for a company conducting massive vehicle fleets.
 Basically, it may cost millions for a logistics company to deal with the malfunction they weren’t expecting at all.

-However, in this situation Internet of Things implementation grants an incredible solution.
+However, in this situation, IoT in transportation and logistics implementation grants an incredible solution.
 As we can’t avoid maintaining vehicles from time to time, what if we change the word near our maintenance from “unexpected” to “predictive”?
 It gets much cheaper for a logistics company to maintain a vehicle when the malfunction is at its early stage.
 Thanks to IoT sensors monitoring every vital condition, spotting the first signs of a possible failure lets logistics companies save a significant amount of money on dealing with it.

 Cargo Integrity Monitoring